wh-alice/mig_visualstudio/vs/misc/when-to-use-inline-functions.md

 ---
-title: "When to Use Inline Functions | testtitle" ms.custom: "" ms.date: "10/20/2016"
+title: "When to Use Inline Functions" ms.custom: "" ms.date: "10/20/2016"
 ms.prod: "visual-studio-dev14"